zachakbar/Dark-Mode/readme.txt

 = About the Plugin =

-Feature plugin with the hopes that it'll make it's way into Core one day!
-We highly recommend you don't use this on production websites.
+This is beta plugin that might one day be part of the WordPress core.
+Please don't use this on production websites unless you're happy with the stability as some things may still be experimental.

 Using technology at night time can have a negative effect on your eyesight.
 Dark Mode will darken the colours of your admin dashboard making it easier for you to work at night time.

-For information on the progress of this plugin, [please refer to the Trac ticket](https://core.trac.wordpress.org/ticket/41928) or you can get involved on the [GitHub repository](https://github.com/danieltj27/Dark-Mode).
+For information on the progress of this plugin, please refer to the [Trac ticket](https://core.trac.wordpress.org/ticket/41928) or you can get involved on the [GitHub repository](https://github.com/danieltj27/Dark-Mode).

 = Plugin Developers =

-As some plugins make use of custom stylesheets, you can use the `doing_dark_mode` action hook to include a custom stylesheet that supports Dark Mode for your plugins interface when it's turned on.
+As some plugins make use of custom stylesheets, you can use the `doing_dark_mode` action hook to include a custom stylesheet that supports Dark Mode for your own plugin interfaces when it's enabled.
 Alternatively you can use the `dark_mode_css` filter hook to change the Dark Mode stylesheet for your own version if you'd prefer.

 == Installation ==